This is a story about two women in science.

 Laurie soldiered on, asking me an actual question ending in an actual question mark.
 When he waved in dismissal at her upward inflection, the irritation boiled over.
 I turned to him and said, “I’m sorry, it’s really annoying to have you commenting on our conversation.”

 I stared into the blue eyes and frozen smile of a middle-aged man; I registered wispy light hair and a sport jacket.
-Who was this person who thought it was okay to treat us like bugs under a microscope?
+Who was this person who thought it was okay to be scrutinizing our speech?

 The awkwardness flared again when we made room for them to leave.
 The man turned before reaching the door, looked at us, and said, “I hope you have a nice night.”
 I gave him the benefit of the doubt, managing a tight smile and thank you before watching him exit our lives.